Public health and safety

 We have rules on incinerators and open air burning so that we can keep everyone safe and happy in the community.

-You can only have an open air fire or incinerator if:
+You can only have a fire on your premises if:

-• it's in a safe and appropriate device
+- it's in a safe and appropriate device and

-• the device is built only for cooking food or heating
+- the device is commercially built for the purpose of cooking food or heating

 You can also contact us for more information about open air fires or to report a smoke nuisance issue.